paulscherrerinstitute/fast-feedback-indexer/README.md

 *Status*: We're optimistic that it does what it's supposed to. *Filip Leonarski* will integrate this code into CrystFEL.

 *Luis Barbas* PyTorch implementation has been benchmarked extensively here at PSI and shows indexing quality on par with other known indexers and superior speed.
-This CUDA version has been tested internally as well, shows indexing quality on par with XGandalf and superior speed.
+This CUDA version has been tested internally by *Duan Jiaxin*, shows indexing quality on par with XGandalf and superior speed.

+*Restrictions*: Initial cell geometry is required.
+In other words - this indexer cannot be used for finding a cell from scratch.

 *Issues*: Implemented in CUDA, so only Nvidia GPUs are supported currently.
-Good guess of initial cell required.
+With a suitable development machine, porting the code to HIP looks like a very realistic possibility.
+Porting to SYCL could also be an option.

 ### Alternative Implementations